isfttr/ArchLabs_on_MacBook/README.md

 It was a lot easier than I thought.
 Just search for `yay -s kbdlight` and install it.
 The commands are really simple, just read the [git page](https://github.com/WhyNotHugo/kbdlight).
+Actually, I implement a shortcut to the i3 config file so you can just use the buttons on the keyboard.

 ### Cedilla for portuguese/spanish